 Further Collaborative Development of Industrial, Academic and Research Sectors

 To further accelerate the collaborative development of Macao’s industrial, academic and research sectors, the Higher Education Committee has established the Task Force for Industrialisation of Research Results based on the consensus reached in the plenary meeting in October 2019.
-The Task Force, coordinated by the Higher Education Bureau, consists of several tertiary institutions including the University of Macau, Macao Polytechnic Institute, Macau University of Science and Technology, City University of Macau, University of Saint Joseph and Kiang Wu Nursing College of Macau, and seeks to invite experts, scholars and prominent entrepreneurs in different fields through regular meetings to study and discuss topics related to the industrialisation of research results and regional cooperation.
+The Task Force, coordinated by the Higher Education Bureau, consists of several tertiary institutions including the University of Macau, Macao Polytechnic University, Macau University of Science and Technology, City University of Macau, University of Saint Joseph and Kiang Wu Nursing College of Macau, and seeks to invite experts, scholars and prominent entrepreneurs in different fields through regular meetings to study and discuss topics related to the industrialisation of research results and regional cooperation.
 In June 2020, the Task Force convened their first meeting to discuss the launch of publicity activities for the aforesaid development and to formulate work plans for the future, as well as giving feedback and suggestions for the policies and measures which support such development.

 In addition, the Higher Education Bureau has hosted various events such as ‘Technology Innovation Seminars’ and ‘Symposium on Industrialisation of Scientific Research in Greater Bay Area’ and produced publications on collaborative projects among these sectors, hoping to deepen the knowledge of tertiary students and the public in this area, which is high on the agenda of the Macao SAR Government, and to encourage communication and exchange for better understanding of the future development in this respect.
 The Bureau is also organising the ‘Hengqin-Macao Business Matching Session Series’ and ‘Greater Bay Area Industrial and Research Exchange Tours’, aiming to invite participation from experts and scholars of the said collaborative projects and related disciplines.
 These events are designed to boost scientific research achievements and facilitate exchange, matching and cooperation between technological talent and the corresponding sectors and investors, thereby creating favourable conditions for the moderate industrial diversification of Macao.